September 19, 2010

 Eagle

 As the crow flies, Eagle Peak is only 4 miles from Mt.
-Gower, but with the San Diego River between them it took us an hour to drive around through Julian to get to the trailhead for Eagle Peak.
-I had entertained the idea of trying to link the two peaks together into one hike, but it would have involved loads of cross country travel elevation gain and never would have fit into our leisurely day.
+Gower but with the San Diego River between them it took us an hour to drive around through Julian to reach the starting point for Eagle Peak.
+I had entertained the idea of trying to link the two peaks together into one hike but it would have involved loads of cross country travel and elevation gain and never would have fit into our leisurely day.

-The trailhead for Eagle Peak is on Boulder Creek Rd, a graded dirt road mild enough for passenger cars, and it was familiar from my previous visit.
-I’d been up Eagle Peak 3 years or so before, on a loop hike to visit the 3 Sisters waterfalls and the Devil’s Punchbowl.
-We had reached Eagle Peak pretty late in the day on that trip though, so I was looking forward to another visit.
+The trailhead for Eagle Peak is on Boulder Creek Rd, a graded dirt road mild enough for passenger cars, and was familiar from my previous visit.
+I’d been up Eagle Peak three years or so before, on a loop hike to visit the Three Sisters waterfalls and the Devil’s Punchbowl.
+We had reached Eagle Peak pretty late in the day on that trip so I was looking forward to another visit.

 Eagle1